meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 ## Promotions and pricing

-With [!DNL Amazon Sales Channel], you can:
+With the [!DNL Amazon sales channel] extension, you can:

 - Synchronize Amazon listing pricing to [!DNL Commerce] catalog price (or alternate price attribute).